FeatureBaseDB/featurebase/docs/getting-started.md

 Please note that while user ID 99999 may not be sequential with the other column IDs, it is still a relatively low number.
 Don't try to use arbitrary 64-bit integers as column or row IDs in Pilosa - this will lead to problems such as poor performance and out of memory errors.

-For more information about java-pilosa, please see our Java client library for [java-pilosa](https://github.com/pilosa/java-pilosa)
+For more information about java-pilosa, please see our Java client library at [java-pilosa](https://github.com/pilosa/java-pilosa) or checkout the java-pilosa [Data Model and Queries](https://github.com/pilosa/java-pilosa/blob/master/docs/data-model-queries.md) section for more query options.

 #### Python Users